Let's make some chicken Alfredo

 They sell an Alfreddo sauce.

-Hey user I like that you're doing a cook along, and I don't want to discourage you.
+Hey anon I like that you're doing a cook along, and I don't want to discourage you.
 But please clean the pubes off of your stove top before the next one.

 clean your fucking stove